Scott Ninnis: Accolades

 Ninnis appeared in 9 NBL finals series, 5 NBL Grand Finals and won 3 NBL championships as a player.
 He also won the SEABL Championship with the Adelaide Buffaloes in 1987 and won the SA State League Championship with South Adelaide in 1987, 1989, 1995 and 1997.
 In 1995, Ninnis won the Woollacott Medal as the fairest and most brilliant player in South Australian basketball.

 In 1993, Ninnis was named as the NBL's Most Improved Player.

 In March 2015, Ninnis had his #9 singlet retired by the South Adelaide Basketball Club.
 The Panthers also retired the #8 of Australian Basketball Hall of Fame members Michael Ah Matt (#8) who had played alongside Bruce Ninnis at the Panthers during the 1960s, as well as the #33 of Ninnis's long-time Adelaide 36ers teammate Mark Davis.

 Ninnis is the only person as either a player or coach who has been a member of all four Adelaide 36ers NBL championship-winning teams.

 Personal life

-Ninnis is married and has two daughters.
+Ninnis is married and has a son and daughter.
 He operates a wine tour business, Premium Wine Tours, which is based in the Barossa Valley and McLaren Vale.